-What if Jar Jar Binks made a cameo?
+What about if Jar Jar Binks made a cameo?

 If they were smart, they wouldn’t do that.
 But if they were really smart, they wouldn’t have done any of this in the first place.
 Fuck ‘em.
 Fuck those fucks.
 I hope they all fucking go die somewhere.
 I used to love Star Wars, I really did.

-No, you're right; this is becoming a bit too much like counseling.
+No, you're right; this is becoming a bit too much like counselling.